jpdias/jpdias.github.io/_posts/2018-12-19-indoorsensing.md

 All the data is available by checking the respective ```href```, and we know *a priori* the type of data.
 Further, we can leverage the API to have additional data like descriptions.

 In a future post, we gonna talk about accessing the Indoor Sensing Hub data, storing it and, then, visualizing it.
+And, also, adding MQTT support to it.

 <small>
 #### References